 Society is ready!

 In Japan, most of the clinics or hospitals operate on the first come -first serve principle.
 Going to the doctor often means leaving your job and waiting for several hours.
 In a country, where companies have to convince their employees to take days off, a lot of ambitious salarymen do not go to the doctor when they are sick.
 This behavior is detrimental not only for them but also for the company and society as a whole.

-In March 2018, the government went one more step further by approving an increase in the amounts of telemedicine consultations being charged by the Hospitals and clinics.
-Parity is critical to see acceptance and proliferation of telemedicine technologies.
+In March 2018, the government went one more step further by approving an increase in the amounts of telemedicine consultations being charged by hospitals and clinics.
+Parity is critical to see the acceptance and proliferation of telemedicine technologies.

 The government also announced that some changes would apply to Telehealth:

 1. To be covered by the National Health Insurance, the first contact between physicians and patients should happen in person.

 2. The physician must not prescribe medications without a face-to-face consultation with patients.

 3. Somehow for advice and conditions that do not preclude to the deliverance of drugs, the patient and the doctor can have a telehealth consultation without the need for a first face-to-face meeting.
 The National Insurance will not cover the consultation.
 For busy workers who want to know if their sickness justifies to go to the clinic and do not mind paying by themselves, this appears to be a perfect option.